Shivansh1205/Shivansh1205/README.md

 - 💞️ I’m looking to collaborate on python projects
 - 📫 reach me on my insta @mainly_shivansh, that's where I am most active at
 - 😄 Pronouns: He/Him
+- ⚡ Fun fact: I am jack of many other stuffs but master of none

 <!---
 Shivansh1205/Shivansh1205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.